ipspace/netlab/docs/module/routing.md

   set.med: 200
 ```

+(routing-policy-ds)=
+### Dual-Stack Routing Policies

+Most network operating systems cannot use **match ip** and **match ipv6** commands in the same route map entry and behave differently when testing an IPv6 route with a route map entry that contains only **match ip**.

+To avoid inconsistencies, _netlab_ usually generates a separate per-address-family *route map* for each routing policy configured on a network device.
+The address-family-specific route maps are then used in device configuration.

+For example:

+* If you create a routing policy **X**, and a node runs IPv4 and IPv6, _netlab_ configures two route maps: **X-ipv4** and **X-ipv6**.
+* When the same routing policy is used on a node that runs only IPv4, _netlab_ configures only **X-ipv4**.
+* When the routing policy **X** is used in **bgp.policy** attribute, _netlab_ uses route map **X-ipv4** for IPv4 EBGP sessions and **X-ipv6** for IPv6 EBGP sessions.

 (generic-routing-prefixes)=
 ## Prefix Filters (prefix-lists)

-Prefix filters are lists of conditions (usually known as *prefix-lists*) that permit or deny IPv4 or IPv6 prefixes.
+Prefix filters are lists of conditions (usually known as *lists*) that permit or deny IPv4 or IPv6 prefixes.
 You can use prefix filters in the **match** statements of routing policies to match IPv4/IPv6 routes or next hops.
 Each prefix filter entry can have these attributes:

 * **action**: A prefix filter entry can **permit** or **deny** matched prefixes (default: **permit**)
 * **sequence**: Statement sequence number.
 When not specified, *netlab* sets a prefix filter entry's **sequence** number to ten times its list position.